 We resumed club activities on 5/2/20, with a focus mostly on drives and outdoor events.
 We want everyone to be safe at all times.
 We use a zero-contact approach for waivers and other things.
-Please use social distancing (6 ft or more) at all times.
+Please use social distancing (6 ft or more) at all times and follow the mask mandate.
 Persons with health issues are encouraged to consult with their doctor when considering to attend events.

 Frequent hand washing, social-distancing, and use of face masks continues to be very important.
 Experts also say people are significantly less likely to get Covid-19 while outside.
-This is one of a few reasons that we are focusing on outdoor events.
+One Doctor indicated the risk exposure for an indoor event is 19-times higher than an outdoor event.
+We are focusing on outdoor events.
 I’m not comfortable holding a typical indoor Business meeting or indoor lunch event.
-Instead information and updates are sent via email.
+Instead information and updates are sent via email and lunches are held outside.
 We monitor guidelines and recommendations from the CDC, Gov.Ivey, and local government.
 Statistics for the state and counties are monitored in considering club events.

 A couple of important comments from the CDC to keep-in-mind: (1) About 33% of covid-19 infected persons have ‘no symptoms’ (e.g. asymptomatic) and (2) About 40 - 50% of transmissions occur before an infected person has symptoms.
 This is what makes Covid-19 so easy to spread.
-World-wide stats put the mortality rate at 3.4% and US at 3.7%.
-It's a dangerous virus, esp to older individuals and others with health issues.
+World-wide stats put the mortality rate at 3.4% and US at 3.7% and are dropping as the age-range for new cases is dropping.
+It's a dangerous virus, esp to individuals age 50 and higher, and others with health issues.

 Since the AL mask mandate went into effect on 7/16: (1) The average for new cases has mostly trended down.
 (2) The positivity rate for AL has also trended down.
-However, there has been some upticks on both since reopening of schools, universities, etc. AL has the highest 'positivity rate' of all states in the Southeast.
+However, there has been some upticks on both since reopening of schools, universities, etc. AL has been in the top two states with a highest 'positivity rate' of all states in the Southeast.
 We can't let our guard down.
 See the chart below.
 We need to be vigilant and proactive by focusing on activities that are lower-risk and following safe-practices.

 CAMS is a Birmingham, Alabama based Miata club.
 It was organized in March of 1991 and has grown steadily since.
 The membership of CAMS represents a wide variety of personalities, professions, and ages with one common interest: theMiata